 About Major League Lacrosse

 Major League Lacrosse (MLL), the premier professional outdoor lacrosse league, commenced play in June of 2001.
 The MLL is comprised of six teams located in Boston, Chesapeake, Chicago, Denver, Long Island and Toronto.
 The 2010 season will culminate with the MLL Championship Weekend presented by Warrior, which will take place on Saturday and Sunday, August 21 and 22 at Navy-Marine Corps Memorial Stadium in Annapolis, Maryland.

 Major League Lacrosse was founded by Jake Steinfeld and is headquartered in Boston, Massachusetts.
-For more information, please visit the league's official web site at www.majorleaguelacrosse.com.
+For more information, please visit the Official League website at www.majorleaguelacrosse.com.